-Join Bishop Malooly for Palm Sunday Mass from the Cathedral
+Join Bishop Malooly Mass for the Ascension of the Lord from the Cathedral

 An Act of Spiritual Communion

 I believe that You are present in the Most Holy Sacrament.

 I love You above all things, and I desire to receive You into my soul.

 Since I cannot at this moment receive You sacramentally,

 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.